Sahanduiuc/gatecoin-automation/README.md

 ## Continuous Integration

 * Changes on `master` are automatically deployed to https://gatecoin-automation.herokuapp.com/
-* Vulnerabilities of pip requirements are checked in Synk
+* Vulnerabilities of pip requirements are checked in Snyk.io

 ## Reference